samlinux/htsc/meetup-180621/index.md

 echo $FABRIC_CA_CLIENT_HOME
 ```

-Let's register and enroll two users: writer and reader under the prefix samlinux.
+As a second step we can register and enroll two users: writer and reader under the prefix samlinux.
+Both new users are defined with an proper attribute **--id.attrs 'samlinux.writer=true:ecert'**.

 ```bash
 # register first